Appointments: Ask These Questions

 Also, it's a good idea to bring a pen and pad of paper so you can write down the answers to your questions.
 You may want to bring a friend or family member with you to help you remember the answers to your questions or other details of the visit.

 Speak up!
-Don't be afraid to ask questions of your provider or others on your health care team; they are there to help you, and they appreciate you being involved in your care.
+Don't be afraid to ask questions of your provider or others on your health care team; they're there to help you and appreciate you being involved in your care.

-Tell your health care provider right upfront what you want to get done at this visit.
+Tell your health care provider up front what you want to get done at this visit.

 Bring a written list.